Joystream/orion/docs/operator-guide/tutorials/deploying-orion.md

 You will also need to own a domain where you'll be hosting your Orion instance.
 In this guide we'll be using `mygateway.com` as an example domain.
 To be able to use subdomains like `auth.mygateway.com` and `query.mygateway.com` you need to make sure that your domain is either configured with a [wildcard DNS record](https://developers.cloudflare.com/dns/manage-dns-records/reference/wildcard-dns-records/) or that you have added a separate DNS record for each of the subdomains.

+You will also need a sendgrid account with an api key in order to have email notifications being send.

 ## Step-by-step guide

 1. Copy the `.env`, `docker-compose.yml`, `postgres.conf` and `Caddyfile` from the [`examples`](../examples/) directory to your server.